 Talk about your feelings of fear, insecurity, jealousy, apathy, whatsoever.
-If you try to hide anything from your partner, that secret will sooner or later swallow you up from inside out.
+If you try to hide anything from your partner, that secret will sooner or later swallow you up from the inside out.
 Don’t try to deal with things all by yourself.
 Be open and honest with each other.
-Let your partner help you and give you the support you need. it’s better to look at the problem during its initial stage than to only disclose it when it’s all too late.
+Let your partner help you and give you the support you need.
+It’s better to look at the problem during its initial stage than to only disclose it when it’s all too late.

 13. Know each other’s schedules.

-It’s helpful to know when the other person is busy and when he/she is free, so that you can drop a text or make a call at the right time.
-You wouldn’t want to disturb your partner when he/she is in the middle of class or halfway through a business meeting.
-Make sure you are aware of everyone’s small and big events that are taking place or will take place in each other’s life e.g. college mid-terms and exams, important business trips and meetings, job interviews and etc. This is especially essential when the both of you are living in different time zones.
+It’s helpful to know when the other person is busy and free.
+So that you can drop a text or make a call at the right time.
+You wouldn’t want to disturb your partner when they are in the middle of class or halfway through a business meeting.
+Make sure you are aware of everyone’s small and big events in their lives, i.e., college midterms and exams, important business trips and meetings, job interviews, etc. Particularly if you live in different time zones, this becomes more important.

 14. Keep track of each other’s social media activities.

-Like each other’s photos on Facebook and Instagram photos of each other.
+Facebook and Instagram photos of each other.
 Send each other tweets.
-Tag each other.
-Share things on each other’s walls.
-Show that you care.
-Be cool about stalking each other.
+Tag each other on Facebook.
+Post stuff on each other’s wall.
+Let them know you care.
+Be cool with stalking each other.

 15. Gift a personal object for the other person to hold on to.

-There is power in a memento.
-Be it a small pendent, a ring, a keychain, a collection of songs and videos, or a bottle of fragrance.
-We often attach meanings to the little things and items found in our everyday life, whether knowingly or not.
-This is what we all do — we try to store memories in physical things, in the hope that when our mind fails us, we can look or hold on to something that will help us remember.
-This is why something so simple can mean so much to a person, when others may see little or no value in it.
+Memories have power.
+No matter what it is–a pendant, a ring, a keychain, a collection of songs and videos, or a perfume bottle.
+Everyday items and things have meanings to us, whether we realize it or not.
+We all try to store memories in material things so that when our minds fail, we will still be able to look at or hold onto something that will help us recall our memories.
+This is why something so simple can mean so much to a person when others may see little or no value in it.